lderkzen/hou-units/docs/Use Cases/UC280 Assign item drop from raid event to player.md

-# Use Case 220: Edit an event template
+# Use Case 280: Assign item drop from raid event to player

 ### Subject Area
 Events